Air ambulance services in the United Kingdom

-Air ambulance services in the United Kingdom provide emergency medical functions, patient transport between specialist centres, or medical repatriation.
+Air ambulance services in the United Kingdom provide emergency air medical services, patient transport between specialist centres, or medical repatriation.
 Services are provided by a mixture of organisations, operating either helicopters or fixed-wing aircraft.
-All emergency air ambulance helicopters in England, Wales, and Northern Ireland are operated by charities, while Scotland has one charity service in addition to its two NHS-funded helicopters.
+All emergency air ambulance helicopters in England, Wales, and Northern Ireland are operated by charities, while Scotland has one charity service with two helicopters in addition to its two NHS-funded helicopters.
 Fixed-wing air ambulances, used for patient transport, may be government or privately operated.
+Air ambulance helicopters are complemented by Coastguard SAR helicopters.

 History

-The first air ambulance services in the UK commenced in Scotland in November 1933, with a flight from Wideford Airport, Kirkwall Orkney.
+The first air ambulance services in the UK commenced in Scotland in November 1933, with a flight from Wideford Airport, Kirkwall, Orkney.
 The first night time ambulance flight was undertaken in February 1939, from Wideford to the island of Sanday, using car headlights to help take off and landing.
 The aircraft used was a General Aircraft Monospar, registration G-ACEW, operated by Highland Airways.

 The first air ambulance charity to operate a helicopter was Cornwall Air Ambulance in 1987.
+There are now 21 air ambulance charities in the UK.